ContactEngineering/ContactMechanics/README.md

 [muFFT](https://gitlab.com/muspectre/muspectre.git),
 [NuMPI](https://github.com/IMTEK-Simulation/NuMPI.git) and [a fork of runtests](https://github.com/AntoineSIMTEK/runtests.git)

+Note: sometimes [muFFT](https://gitlab.com/muspectre/muspectre.git) will not find the FFTW3 installation you expect.
+You can specify the directory where you installed [FFTW3](http://www.fftw.org/)
+by setting the environment variable `FFTWDIR` (e.g. to `$USER/.local`)

 #### Installation from source directory

 If you cloned the repository.
 You can install the dependencies with